Artist – The Deslondes 3

 Same Blood as Mine

-The band exposes their bleeding hearts with ‘Same Blood as Mind.’
-Over front porch pickin’, they wax wistful about a relationship that comes and goes just like a tumbleweed.
+The band exposes their bleeding hearts with ‘Same Blood as Mine’ on their debut self-titled album from 2015.
+Over front porch pickin’, they wax wistfully about a relationship that comes and goes just like a tumbleweed.

 Many Poor Boy